theglassches/NCCLichessBot/README.md

 **Note: You need to use `Linux x64 for modern computers` binary for Heroku.**

 ## Acknowledgements
-Credits to [Kingnandi](https://lichess.org/@/Kingnandi) and [ChessGreatPlayer](https://lichess.org/@/ChessGreatPlayer).
-They helped to collaborate and make this repository it contains codes of them and it is the best lichess repository to run bot in lichess by heroku server and a modified version of ShailChoksi.
+Credits to [LinuxR](https://lichess.org/@/LinuxR) and [CloseHorse](https://lichess.org/@/CloseHorse).
+They helped to collaborate and make this repository it contains codes of them and it is the Best Lichess Repository to Run Bot in Lichess By Heroku Server and a Modified Version of ShailChoksi.